guertinlab/Nascent_RNA_Methods/README.md

 # Conclusions

 We provide standardized metrics and detailed plots that indicate whether libraries are of sufficiently high quality to warrant downstream analysis.
 The presented analyses provide information about RNA degradation, nascent RNA purity, alignment rate, library complexity, and nuclear run-on efficiency.
 We deconstruct each analysis and explain the biological rationale of each metric.
 All code and scripts are presented so that researchers can use this framework to develop their own workflows and pipelines, or as Captain Barbossa succinctly stated: “The code is more of what you'd call _guidelines_ than actual rules.”

-# Figure Legends

-Figure 1.
-Library insert size is a measure of RNA degradation.
-The plot illustrates the frequency (y-axis) of insert size lengths (x-axis) for the PRO-seq library.
-The ratio of read counts in the 10 - 20 base range (blue region) to read counts in the 30 - 40 range (red region) is the degradation ratio.
-High quaily PRO-seq libraries have degradation ratios less than 1.

-Figure 2.
-Library complexity captures information about PCR over-amplification and read depth requirements for a sample.
-A) We subsample the pre-processed FASTQ file to the indicated read depths (x-axis) and plot this value against the number of unique subsampled reads (y-axis).
-The plot includes an asymptotic regression model curve and prints the estimated number of unique reads at a read depth of 10 million.
-B) We use the fraction of raw PE1 reads that do not contain adapter ligation products or small inserts, the fraction of deduplicated reads that align concordantly to the non-rDNA genome, and the data from panel A to derive the theoretical read depth equation and parameters.

-Figure 3.
-Pause index is a measure of nuclear run-on efficiency.
-The plot illustrates the distribution of log<sub>10</sub> pause indices and includes a threshold line at a raw pause index of 10.
-A median pause index below 10 indicates that the library may be of poor quality.

-Figure 4.
-Exon density to intron density ratio is a measure of nascent RNA purity.
-The plot illustrates the distribution of log<sub>10</sub> exon density to intron density ratios and includes a threshold line at a raw ratio of 2.
-A median ratio below 2 indicates mature RNA contamination is low.

-Figure 5.
-A summary plot illustrates all quality control metrics and their respective recommended thresholds.
-If all quality control values fall within the shaded light green range, then the libraries are likely of high quality.
-If values are within the dark pink region, then we recommend looking back at the more detailed quality control plots in Figure 1-4 to diagnose possible issues with the libraries.

-Figure 6.
-Differential expression analysis quantifies transcriptomic changes upon treating T47D cells with estrogen for an hour.
-Genes in red are classified as activated and repressed based on a false discovery rate of 0.05.

 # References